 Fuschl offers authentic Austrian cuisine as well as freshly caught fish.
 For a unique twist on Austrian cuisine, The Schloss Fuschl Fischerei sells fresh, local fish and has outdoor seating right on the lake.
 Enjoy the freshly smoked trout and saibling while you eat on the lake they were caught in.

 For more traditional Austrian food like schnitzel, the restaurant Holzknechtstube in Salzkammergut is situated near the lake and has a porch with stunning views.
 This restaurant provides hearty food and delicious local beer and wine.
 There is nothing better, or more Austrian, than drinking a beer while looking at beautiful Alpine scenery.

-Explore an Austrian Castle
+Explore an Austrian Castle in Salzkammergut

 Schloss Fuschl, located right on the water, was built in the 1400s and is now a hotel owned by Marriot.
 As a hotel, you can stay the night here and bask in all the luxury an Austrian castle has to offer, as well as live out the dream of staying in a castle!

 Fortunately, for those who cannot stay there, the castle is easily visible from the lake and surrounding trail and fits perfectly with the Austrian atmosphere.

 The city of Fuschl gives you a chance to experience Austrian life without the throngs of tourists.
 By far Fuschl’s best quality is its serenity and beauty.
 While other cities in the Salzkammergut are little more than tourist traps, Fuschl is a beacon of authentic Austrian life.
 Refresh yourself in the peaceful alpine lake and sing alone on a hill as stunning as the one Maria chose in The Sound of Music.